 Supplier Verification and Due Diligence

-When sourcing biodegradable bags, perform comprehensive supplier evaluations including:
+When sourcing biodegradable bags, conduct thorough supplier assessments including:

 - Requesting certification documentation